seeren/ui-design/README.md

 # @ui/design
-**Override ui design for JavaScript @ui components** Compatible with bootstrap class, this package overide some component design and work without dependencies to provide light material css
+**Override ui design for JavaScript @ui components** Compatible with bootstrap class, this package override some component design and work without dependencies to provide light material css

 ## Features
 * `ui`